Pet Lover's License Plate Program

 |Announce and Award Funding||Spring 2022|

 You can help support agricultural education and the Pet Lover's program by purchasing a special interest license plate at your local DMV office or online today.

 Prevention of Animal Homelessness and Cruelty Voluntary Tax Contribution Fund (Prevention Fund)

 Program Purpose and Funding

-The California Department of Food and Agriculture's (CDFA) Animal Homelessness and Cruelty Fund (AHCF) Program is supported by California taxpayer contributions and awards up to $250,000 on a competitive basis to be distributed to municipal animal control agencies for the sole purpose of spay and neuter activities to eliminate cat and dog homelessness.
+The California Department of Food and Agriculture's (CDFA) Prevention Fund Program is supported by California taxpayer contributions and anticipates awarding up to $250,000 on a competitive basis to be distributed to municipal animal control agencies, and eligible society for the prevention of animal cruelty affiliates and humane society affiliates for the sole purpose of spay and neuter activities to eliminate cat and dog homelessness.

 Eligibility and Exclusions

 Municipal animal control agencies are defined as a city, county, or city and county animal control agency or shelter.
+The following are now eligible: a society for the prevention of animal cruelty affiliate or humane society affiliate under contract to provide all animal control services for a local public agency.
 To be considered, applicants must be current on their reporting requirements to the State Department of Public Health, Veterinary Public Health Section.
 Awards cannot be used for administrative expenses or for any purpose outside of California.